vincent-peugnet/wcms/MANUAL.md

 ##### Page ID

-The unique identifier of a page.
+__The unique identifier of a page__.
+It can only contain lowercases characters from `a-z`, numbers `0-9`, underscore `_` and hyphen `-`.
+Normaly W will take care of cleaning your pages's ID, by lowering uppercases, removing some accents, and remplacing special characters or spaces with hyphens.

 ##### Page title

 The page title is also very important.
 It's like the official name of a page.
+It will be displayed in the browser tab of your page.

 ##### Description

+The description will be used by web search engines when they display lists of pages.
+This is also usefull for social media sharing.

 ##### Tag

 Tags are very powerfull to help you organize your pages.
 As in __W__, there is no hierarchy between pages, this is the only tool to create groups of pages.

-Tags can be set in the [left panel of the editor interface](#left-panel) using comma to separate tags.
+Tags can be set in the [left panel of the editor interface](#left-panel) using comma to separate tags, or by using the multi edit tool in the [Home menu bar > Edit](#home-menu).

 ##### Date & time

+Date and Time are just a

+By default, page's date and time are the same as creation date and time.

 ##### Thumbnail